Jérémie Boga: Sassuolo

 On 21 July 2018, he moved to Sassuolo on a permanent transfer for a fee reported to be around £3.5 million.

 Atalanta

 On 24 January 2022, Boga moved to Atalanta, initially on loan, with Atalanta holding an obligation to make the deal permanent.
+His deal was made permanent at the end of the 2021–22 season.
+In one and a half seasons at the club, Boga contributed four goals and six assists across all competitions.

+Nice

+On 25 July 2023, Ligue 1 side Nice announced the signing of Boga on a long-term contract, for a reported fee of €18 million.

 International career

 Boga has been capped by France at under-16 and under-19 levels.
 In April 2017, it was announced that Boga had committed to playing for the Ivory Coast internationally.
 He was called up to the Ivory Coast national team for the first time for a friendly match against the Netherlands and an African Cup of Nations qualifier against Guinea on 4 and 10 June 2017.
 He made his debut in the latter, coming on for Jean Michaël Seri in the 77th minute of a 3–2 home defeat.

+Boga participated in its first international competition at the 2021 Africa Cup of Nations in Cameroon, with eliminated in the Round of 16 by Egypt at the goal.

+On 28 December 2023, he was selected from the list of 27 Ivorian players selected by Jean-Louis Gasset to compete in the 2023 Africa Cup of Nations.

 Personal life

 Boga was born in Marseille, France, to Ivorian parents.
-On 19 August 2020 he tested positive for COVID-19.